VirenV496/VirenV496/README.md

 ⚙️ Tech skills: HTML5, CSS3, SCSS, Bootstrap, JavaScript (DOM), MySql, Mongo, TypeScript, React Js, Redux

 I am a masters student - was one of the most driven students.
 I was a self-taught coding enthusiast.
 We also got familiar with OOP and Java fundamentals.
-My final project was a web CRUD app, built with node js , Express JS and mongo db.
-I enjoy most working with the react stack
+My recent project was a web CRUD app, built with node js , Express JS and mongo db.
+I enjoy most working with the java script react stack

 📩 Leave a mail directly at virenderv329@gmail.com.